nchandhi/ncwadeploymentps/ClientAdvisor/README.md

 ### **How to install/deploy**

-1. Please check the link [Azure Products by Region]( https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=all&regions=all) and choose a region where Azure AI Search, Semantic Ranker, Azure OpenAI Service, and Azure AI Studio are available.
+1. Please check the link [Azure Products by Region]( https://azure.microsoft.com/en-us/explore/global-infrastructure/products-by-region/?products=all&regions=all) and choose a region where Azure OpenAI Service, Azure Database for PostgreSQL are available.

 2. Click the following deployment button to create the required resources for this accelerator in your Azure Subscription.